huskyroboticsteam/Resurgence/README.md

 **Mac users:** We do not make any effort to support Mac systems.
 You *may* be able to get things working, but if you try you'll be on your own.
 It's **highly recommended** for Mac users to use a Linux VM.

-> ⚠️ We recommend running a Ubuntu virtual machine via [UTM](https://mac.getutm.app/).
+> ⚠️ For Mac users, we recommend running a Ubuntu virtual machine via [UTM](https://mac.getutm.app/).
 After installing the app, set up your VM using [UTM's Ubuntu image](https://mac.getutm.app/gallery/ubuntu-20-04).
+Please note that UTM only supports the latest version of Ubuntu (20.04).
+Since the codebase is based on an older version of Ubuntu, there may be package errors that you need to manually resolve.
+For the sake of convenience, we also recommend SSHing into UTM via VSCode's Remote SSH feature.
+[More info can be found here](https://arteen.linux.ucla.edu/ssh-into-utm-vm.html).

 **From here on out, the installation instructions will assume you are using Ubuntu 20.04 LTS**.
 Windows users should run commands in either their Linux VM or their WSL terminal.
 For Linux users, we'll assume you're running Ubuntu; users of another